 Hyperacusis treatment treatment

-A device called a masking device is one of the most common treatments for hyperacusis.
-While it might sound perfect for Halloween (sorry), actually though, a masking device is a piece of technology that cancels out certain wavelengths of sounds.
-These devices, then, can selectively mask those triggering wavelengths of sound before they ever get to your ear.
-If you can’t hear the offending sound, you won’t have a hyperacusis attack.
+One of the most commonly used treatments for hyperacusis is something called a masking device.
+While it might sound perfect for Halloween (sorry), in reality, a masking device is a piece of technology that cancels out specific wavelengths of sounds.
+These devices, then, have the ability to selectively hide those triggering wavelengths of sound before they ever get to your ear.
+If you can’t hear the triggering sound, you won’t have a hyperacusis episode.

-A big difference can come from treatment
+A huge difference can come from treatment